An estimate for the radial chemical distance in $2d$ critical percolation clusters: Introduction

 \subsection{Overview of the paper}

-The key estimate from \cite{DHS19}, \eqref{eqn: strict-main} in Section \ref{section:proofofthm}, provides a method to build a path of expected length of $n^{2-\delta}\pi_3(n)$, by finding with high probability, shortcuts around paths consisting of ``three-arm'' edges and thus gain the $n^{-\delta}$ factor in \eqref{eqn:mainresult}.
-Using this estimate requires two inputs, one of which, the existence of an open connection of volume $O(n^2\pi_3(n))$, is given ``for free'' in the case of crossing paths in \cite{DHS17, DHS16, DHS19} but is non-obvious in our case.
-The second, an estimate for the probability of shortcuts around an edge $e$, conditional on the edge belonging to a three-arm path, leads to considerably more involved glued constructions than in the aforementioned works.
+The key estimate from \cite{DHS21}, \eqref{eqn: strict-main} in Section \ref{section:proofofthm}, provides a method to build a path of expected length of $n^{2-\delta}\pi_3(n)$ by finding, with high probability, shortcuts around paths consisting of ``three-arm'' edges.
+Thus one gains the $n^{-\delta}$ factor in \eqref{eqn:mainresult}.
+Using this estimate requires two inputs, one of which, the existence of an open connection of volume $O(n^2\pi_3(n))$, is a given in the case of crossing paths in \cite{DHS17, DHS16, DHS21} but is non-trivial in our case.
+The second, an estimate for the probability of shortcuts around an edge $e$, conditional on the edge belonging to a three-arm path, leads to considerably more involved constructions than in the aforementioned works.

-Concerning the first point above, in the radial case unlike the case considered in \cite{DHS19}, there is no canonical path of three-arm points connecting the origin to the boundary of $B_n$.
+Concerning the first point above, in the radial case, unlike the case considered in \cite{DHS21}, there is no canonical path of three-arm points connecting the origin to the boundary of $B_n$.
 In Section \ref{sec: 3-arm}, we present and complete a construction from the unpublished note \cite{DHS16} to find a path $\gamma$ of expected length $n^2\pi_3(n)$ conditional on the existence of a path from the origin to $\partial B_n$.
 The idea is to consider successive innermost circuits around the origin, and build three-arm paths connecting these.

-Secondly, we need an estimate for the conditional probability that there is no shortcut around an edge $e\in B(n)$, conditioned on $e\in \gamma$.
+Secondly, we need an estimate for the conditional probability that there is no shortcut around an edge $e\in B_n$, conditioned on $e\in \gamma$.
 We show that this probability is bounded up to a constant factor by the probability of the same shortcut event conditioned on a three-arm event centered at $e$.
 The requisite gluing constructions appear in Section \ref{sec:improvements}.
-Given that the construction of $\gamma$ is rather more complicated than that of the lowest crossing, the RSW/generalized FKG estimates here are more involved than the ones used to obtain the corresponding comparison in \cite{DHS17, DHS16, DHS19}.
+Given that the construction of $\gamma$ is rather more complicated than that of the lowest crossing, the RSW/generalized FKG estimates here are more involved than the ones used to obtain the corresponding comparison in \cite{DHS17, DHS16, DHS21}.
 In particular, forcing the occurrence of the event $e\in \gamma$ is a more delicate matter than in these works.